sknaggs/sknaggs/README.md

 ### Hello / こんにちは.
 I'm Stacey - a Full Stack Web Developer 👋

+#### Within the past week for my current full-time job (and sometimes a personal project in my own time), I've been using:
 <!--START_SECTION:waka-->
 ```text
 JavaScript   11 hrs 9 mins   ███████████████████░░░░░░   76.05 %